sourcegraph/handbook/content/departments/engineering/dev/tools/observability/monitoring_pillars.md

 - [Monitoring pillars](#monitoring-pillars)
 - [Next steps](#next-steps)

-> NOTE: Looking for _how to monitor Sourcegraph?_ See the [observability documentation](https://docs.sourcegraph.com/admin/observability), and for Cloud-specific documentation see the [Cloud monitoring documentation](./cloud.md).
+> NOTE: Looking for _how to monitor Sourcegraph?_ See the [observability documentation](https://docs.sourcegraph.com/admin/observability), for Sourcegraph.com-specific documentation see the [Sourcegraph.com monitoring documentation](./dotcom.md), and for Cloud Observability see [Sourcegraph Cloud Observability](../../../../cloud/technical-docs/observability/index.md).

 ## Overview